 Johnson was born in Flat Creek, Missouri, the son Eva Lea (Wilson), a beautician, and Freddie Wayne Johnson, a farmer.
 As a kid, he wanted to become a professional bowler.
 Later, after a few brushes with the law at a young age, he discovered acting.
 After working on the stage for a while he ventured into films and television, but was not able to break into stardom despite, among other things, starring in the sci-fi cult classic A Boy and His Dog (1975).

 Johnson starred in four failed TV pilots before landing his career-high role on "Miami Vice", which propelled him to superstardom.
-He directed four highly praised episodes of the show, one of them co-starring Melanie Griffith.
+He directed four highly praised episodes of the show.
 He balanced his work on the series by appearing in a praised TV-movie adaption of the William Faulkner novel The Long Hot Summer (1985) and the feature Sweet Hearts Dance (1988) with Susan Sarandon.
 After the series ended he focused solely on his film career.
 Although movies like Dead Bang (1989), The Hot Spot (1990) and Harley Davidson and the Marlboro Man (1991) did not fare well with the critics, quite a few of them have obtained a considerable cult following, with fans praising them as all being quality contributions to their genre.
 His film work has given Johnson the opportunity to work with legendary filmmakers like John Frankenheimer, Sidney Lumet and Dennis Hopper.